Angeliki1983/-Differentiated-Thyroid-Cancer-Recurrence/README.md

 ### Learning Objectives

-- **Data Exploration:** Gain hands-on experience with data cleaning and preprocessing using pandas.
+- **Data Exploration:** Get hands-on practice to clean and preprocess data using pandas.
-- **Feature Analysis:** Develop skills in evaluating and interpreting the significance of various features.
+- **Feature Analysis:**  Learn to evaluate and interpret how important different features are.
-- **Model Building:** Experiment with different machine learning models and learn about model evaluation and improvement.
+- **Model Building:** Try out various machine learning models and understand how to assess and enhance them.
-- **Visualization:** Create and refine visualizations to communicate insights effectively.
+- **Visualization:** Make and improve visuals to share insights .
-- **Documentation:** Improve my ability to document and present my analysis process and findings.
+- **Documentation:** Get better at writing up and showing my analysis steps and results.

 ### Skills Development

-- Building proficiency in Python for data analysis, particularly with pandas.
+- Improve my Python skills for data analysis with pandas.
-- Learning to apply machine learning algorithms and evaluate their performance.
-(Complete beginner here!)
+- Figure out how to use machine learning algorithms and check how well they work.(I'm new to all this!)
 - Developing the ability to work with medical data and derive actionable insights.
-- Enhancing skills in data visualization to present complex information clearly.
+- Get better at making data visuals to show complex info .

 ### Dataset